Jonathan India Player Props: Reds vs. Brewers

 Jonathan India At The Plate

-- In 33.0% of his games this season, India has had at least one RBI.
-He's picked up more than one in 12.5% and driven in three or more of his team's runs in five contests.
+- In 32.6% of his games this year, India has picked up at least one RBI.
+In 11 of those games (12.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.